Quasistationary distributions for one-dimensional diffusions with singular boundary points

-To understand Assumption \ref{a:1} better, we give sufficient conditions on the drift $b$ in Section \ref{s:positivity}.
-The next result tells us under what conditions, when $\infty$ is a natural boundary point, we have convergence of $(X_t)_{t\geq 0}$ to a quasistationary distribution.
-As before, $\lambda_0$ denotes the bottom of the spectrum of $L$. \begin{restatable}{theorem}{natural} Suppose that $0$ is an exit boundary, $\infty$ is a natural boundary point and Assumption \ref{a:drift} and \ref{a:1} hold.
-We have the following classification. \begin{itemize} \item If absorption is not certain and $\lambda_0>0$, then $(X_t)_{t\geq 0}$ escapes to infinity exponentially fast. \item If absorption is certain and $\lambda_0>0$, then $(X_t)_{t\geq 0}$ converges to a quasistationary distribution.
-This quasistationary distribution is the unique Yaglom limit and it attracts all the compactly supported initial distributions. \end{itemize} \end{theorem} We do not claim that Assumption \ref{a:1} is necessary but we were not able to prove the result without it. \end{remark} The following result gives sufficient conditions on the drift $b$ guaranteeing that the spectrum is positive. \begin{restatable}{proposition}{pos} Assume that $0$ is an exit boundary and that absorption is certain.
+\end{assumption} The next result tells us under what conditions, when $\infty$ is a natural boundary point, we have the convergence of $(X_t)_{t\geq 0}$ to a quasistationary distribution.
+As before, $\lambda_0$ denotes the bottom of the spectrum of $L$. \begin{restatable}{theorem}{natural} Suppose that $0$ is an exit boundary, $\infty$ is a natural boundary and Assumptions \ref{a:drift} and \ref{a:1} hold.
+We have the following classification. \begin{itemize} \item[i)] If absorption is not certain and $\lambda_0>0$, then $(X_t)_{t\geq 0}$ escapes to infinity exponentially fast. \item[ii)] If absorption is certain and $\lambda_0>0$, then $(X_t)_{t\geq 0}$ converges to a quasistationary distribution.
+This quasistationary distribution is the unique Yaglom limit and it attracts all the compactly supported initial distributions of $X_0$. \end{itemize} \end{restatable} \begin{remark} We do not claim that Assumption \ref{a:1} is necessary but we were not able to prove the result without it. \end{remark} The following result gives sufficient conditions on the drift $b$ guaranteeing that the spectrum is positive. \begin{restatable}{proposition}{pos} Assume that $0$ is an exit boundary and that absorption is certain.
 The bottom of the spectrum $\lambda_0$ is strictly positive if and only if for some $a\in (0,\infty)$